Martín Schusterman

 Martin followed this up with a place in the Argentina squad who handed a shock 25-18 defeat to England that same year.
-Having played in two of the World Cup qualifying games Martin was selected to represent the Argentinians in the 2007 World Cup.
+Having played in two of the World Cup qualifying games Martin was selected to represent Argentina in the 2007 World Cup.

 Schusterman started on the historic draw against the British and Irish Lions in the Millennium Stadium in 2005.
 He was selected to join the Argentina squad for the 2005 Rugby World Cup Sevens in Hong Kong and the 2007 Rugby World Cup held in France, where they finished on the 3rd place, the best position ever for Argentina.

 Following his playing time, he's started a career as a coach.
 Martin has coached the Brazilian National Sevens side since October 2010 after a short period as a Consultant until mid-2012.
 From February 2013 he is supervising the Youth Divisions of Asociacion Deportiva Francesa, rugby club from the north area of Buenos Aires.
 He is also coaching the URBA U18 Representative team alongside Agustin Ezcurra.

 Since 2017 he is coaching the First team at San Isidro Club with Santiago Gonzalez Bonorino and Federico Gallo.